jmamma/MegaCMD/Bootloader/README.md

 ## Info

-After several months it was discovered that in rare circumstances the MegaCMD could corrupt its own bootloader, if operating under low power.
+It was discovered that in rare circumstances the MegaCMD could corrupt its own bootloader, if operating under low power.

 ## Symptoms: